Chinese tea culture: Tea drinking customs

 A hostess serves tea at a traditional Chinese tea house.

 Tea customs vary among different groups of people, regions, lifestyles, and religions.
 "Chinese tea arts include Confucianism tea, Taoism tea, Buddhism tea, and vulgar tea (俗茶) 'tea of the public', which conform to the corresponding religious morals and behavior standards."
 Drinking tea for the Taoists represents how the body and soul are regarded as one and improving oneself through self-cultivation; tea helps the Buddhist understand the meaning of Zen; while the Confucians believe tea and drinking tea are used for hospitality representing their humanistic views.

 China's national minority cultures have their own tea customs.
 In the words of Li Xiousong, "The Tibetans put tea before food."
 A gift of brick tea is considered the most valuable gift.
 They give butter tea to the most distinguished guests, salt tea to regular guests, and plain tea to people of Han nationality.
 Mongolian herdsmen drink milk tea.
 When a guest visits, they are invited in and presented with a cup of tea from the host, prepared by the hostess.
 Not accepting the tea would be considered extremely rude and offensive.

 There are several special circumstances in which tea is prepared and consumed in Chinese culture, and is preserved completely in mainland China and Taiwan.

 The Justice Cup

 Chahai tea utensils, also known as Gong Dao Bei or "Cup of Equality," are a key tool for tea connoisseurs.
-It is used to ensure that each glass is filled equally, regardless of the material (glass, porcelain or clay) from which it is made.
+It is used to ensure that each glass has the same strength and flavor.
+It can be made of different materials (glass, porcelain or clay).

 The history of Chahai is closely linked to Chinese tea culture.
-With the growing popularity of tea ceremonies, it became important to provide the same amount of the drink for each guest.
+With the growing popularity of tea ceremonies, it became important to provide exactly the same drink to each guest, avoiding the risk of the first and the last pour having a different taste.
 Chahai, also known as the "Cup of Equality," was created as a response to this challenge.